Covid-19 & your holiday

 • Reception will be closed, keys will be left in properties for arrival.

-• Request that guests to strip their own beds and put used linen in bags provided.
+• Guests to strip their own beds and put used linen in bags provided.

-• Request that guests to empty all bins and place tied bags into the commercial waste bin.
+• Guests to empty all bins and place tied bags into the commercial waste bin.

-• Request that guests to clean down surfaces with antibacs before vacating.
+• Guests to clean down surfaces with antibacs before vacating.

 - Books, CD`s, DVD`s, tourist information have had to be removed.